emilk/cargo-caps/README.md

 A Rust tool for extracting and demangling linker symbols for macOS binaries, organized by crate.

+## Installation
+`cargo install --path ./crates/cargo-caps/`

+## Run it
+Make sure your in the root of a cargo project, then run:

+> `cargo-caps build`

+This will build your local project, and while doing so, print the capabilities of each crate it depends on, directly or indirectly.

+// TODO: show example output

 ## Test it

 Run cargo-caps on self: